alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cultural-goods.markdown

 ---
 layout: guidance
-title: Get a licence to export cultural goods
+title: Get a licence to export art works, antiques and culturally significant goods
 summary: How to apply for a licence to export cultural goods, including antiques, furniture and archeological items.
 permalink: /guidance/get-a-licence-to-export-cultural-goods.html
 topic: